2bndy5/CirquePinnacle/README.rst

 .. warning::
     The GPIO pins on these trackpads are **not** 5v tolerant.
-If your microcontroller uses 5v logic (ie Arduino Nano), then you must use a voltage divider circuit for each GPIO pin.
+If your microcontroller uses 5v logic (ie Arduino Nano, Uno, Pro, Micro), then you must remove the resistors at junctions "R7" and "R8".
+    Reportedly, this allows powering the trackpad with 5v (to VDD pin) and the trackpad GPIO pins become tolerant of 5v logic levels.
 .. image:: https://github.com/2bndy5/CircuitPython_Cirque_Pinnacle/raw/master/docs/_static/Cirque_GlidePoint-Circle-Trackpad.png
     :target: https://www.mouser.com/new/cirque/glidepoint-circle-trackpads/